sonatype-nexus-community/nancy/README.md

 #### Exclude vulnerabilities

 Sometimes you'll run into a dependency that after taking a look at, you either aren't affected by, or cannot resolve for some reason.
-Nancy understands, and will let you exclude these vulnerabilities so you can get back to a passing build:
+Nancy understands, and will let you exclude these vulnerabilities, so you can get back to a passing build:

 Vulnerabilities excluded will then be silenced and not show up in the output or fail your build.